EI-CoreBioinformatics/portcullis/doc/source/using.rst

 ~~~~~
 ::

-    Usage: portcullis filter [options] <prep_data_dir> <junction_file>
+    Usage: portcullis filter [options] <prep_data_dir> <junction_tab_file>

-    Options:
+    System options:
+      -t [ --threads ] arg (=1) The number of threads to use during testing (only applies if using forest model).
+      -v [ --verbose ]          Print extra information
+      --help                    Produce help message

+    Output options:
-      -o [ --output ] arg (="portcullis_filter/portcullis") Output prefix for files generated by this program.
+      -o [ --output ] arg (="portcullis_filter/portcullis")
+                                             Output prefix for files generated by this program.
+      -b [ --save_bad ]                      Saves bad junctions (i.e. junctions that fail the filter), as well as good
+                                             junctions (those that pass)
+      --exon_gff                             Output exon-based junctions in GFF format.
+      --intron_gff                           Output intron-based junctions in GFF format.
+      --source arg (=portcullis)             The value to enter into the "source" field in GFF files.

+    Filtering options:
-      -f [ --filter_file ] arg                              If you wish to custom rule-based filter the junctions file, use this option to
+      -f [ --filter_file ] arg If you wish to custom rule-based filter the junctions file, use this option to provide a list
-                                                            provide a list of the rules you wish to use.
-By default we don't filter using
+                               of the rules you wish to use.
+By default we don't filter using a rule-based method, we instead
-                                                            a rule-based method, we instead filter via a self-trained random forest model.
+                               filter via a self-trained random forest model.
 See manual for more details.
-      -m [ --model_file ] arg                               If you wish to use a custom random forest model to filter the junctions file,
-                                                            rather than self-training on the input dataset use this option to.
-See manual
-                                                            for more details.
-      -g [ --genuine ] arg                                  If you have a list of line separated boolean values in a file, indicating
-                                                            whether each junction in your input is genuine or not, then we can use that
-                                                            information here to gauge the accuracy of the predictions.
       -r [ --reference ] arg   Reference annotation of junctions in BED format.
-Any junctions found by the
+Any junctions found by the junction analysis
-                                                            junction analysis tool will be preserved if found in this reference file
+                               tool will be preserved if found in this reference file regardless of any other filtering
-                                                            regardless of any other filtering criteria.
-If you need to convert a reference
+                               criteria.
+If you need to convert a reference annotation from GTF or GFF to BED format
-                                                            annotation from GTF or GFF to BED format portcullis contains scripts for this.
+                               portcullis contains scripts for this.
       -n [ --no_ml ]           Disables machine learning filtering
-      -b [ --save_bad ]                                     Saves bad junctions (i.e. junctions that fail the filter), as well as good
-                                                            junctions (those that pass)
-      --source arg (=portcullis)                            The value to enter into the "source" field in GFF files.
-      -l [ --max_length ] arg (=0)                          Filter junctions longer than this value.
-Default (0) is to not filter based on
+      --max_length arg (=0)    Filter junctions longer than this value.
+Default (0) is to not filter based on length.
-                                                            length.
-      -c [ --canonical ] arg (=OFF)                         Keep junctions based on their splice site status.
-Valid options: OFF,C,S,N.
+      --canonical arg (=OFF)   Keep junctions based on their splice site status.
+Valid options: OFF,C,S,N. Where C =
-                                                            Where C = Canonical junctions (GU-AG), S = Semi-canonical junctions (AT-AC, or
+                               Canonical junctions (GT-AG), S = Semi-canonical junctions (AT-AC, or GC-AG), N = Non-canonical.
-                                                            GT-AG), N = Non-canonical.
-OFF means, keep all junctions (i.e. don't filter by
+                                 OFF means, keep all junctions (i.e. don't filter by canonical status).
+User can separate
-                                                            canonical status).
-User can separate options by a comma to keep two
+                               options by a comma to keep two categories.
-                                                            categories.
-      -t [ --threads ] arg (=1)                             The number of threads to use during testing (only applies if using forest
-                                                            model).
-      --enn                                                 Use this flag to enable Edited Nearest Neighbour to clean decision region
+      --min_cov arg (=1)       Only keep junctions with a number of split reads greater than or equal to this number
       --threshold arg (=0.5)   The threshold score at which we determine a junction to be genuine or not.
+Increase value
-                                                            Increase value towards 0.0 to increase precision, decrease towards 0.0 to
-                                                            increase sensitivity.
-We generally find that increasing sensitivity helps when
+                               towards 1.0 to increase precision, decrease towards 0.0 to increase sensitivity.
+We generally
-                                                            using high coverage data, or when the aligner has already performed some form
+                               find that increasing sensitivity helps when using high coverage data, or when the aligner has
-                                                            of junction filtering.
+                               already performed some form of junction filtering.

-      -v [ --verbose ]                                      Print extra information
-      --help                                                Produce help message
+.. _bamfilt:

 Bam Filtering
 -------------